Welcome to our Microwaves101's Download Area! If you have something useful that we can add, send it along to us. We'll trade you a free gift!

 Here's two contributions from Spinner GmbH, on waveguide cross sections (including ordinary, reduced height, circular and double-ridged) and waveguide flange dimensions, both in pdf documents.
 These are the most comprehensive lists we have seen so far.
 Thanks!

-Updated August 2023: Here are the latest versions of Uli's Waveguide list and Simone's Flange list.
+Updated August 2024: Here are the latest versions of Uli's Waveguide list and both of Simone's Flange lists.
 As always, thanks to both of you!

 For January 2016, our waveguide loss spreadsheet has been improved in several ways.
 We added standard rectangular waveguide all the way to WR0.51 (for teraHertz frequencies), thanks to "Uli's list" above, which you can also find on our rectangular waveguide dimensions page.
 All the low frequency guides are still in the spreadsheet of course, and you can even make custom cross-sections.
 We made it much simpler to generate your own comparison plots, the plot starts with ten different species of guide but you can add or delete lines as required.
 You can easily toggle between dB/cm and dB/m on the comparison plot, and compare the effects of using different metals on loss.
 Enjoy the improved file and make custom versions of the plot below!